Xuyuan0204/PersonalTrait/README.md

  --model_name Qwen/Qwen2.5-7B-Instruct
 ```

-Additionally, to test on the MMLU dataset, first run `python store_activation_mmlu.py` to store activations of the MMLU dataset, then use `python mmlu_eval.py` to generate output on MMLU.
+Additionally, to test on the MMLU dataset, first run `python store_activation_mmlu.py` to store per-data activations of the MMLU dataset, then use `python mmlu_eval.py` to generate output on MMLU, which first retrieves the corresponding intervention for each data point and then applies the target intervention if activated.

 ### Example Output